CabinDAO/Blaze/README.md

 ## Contribute

-*Cabin* operates under a bounty system for its products, including `dao-camp`.
+*Cabin* operates under a bounty system for its products, including `blaze`.
 Each bounty is specified as a task in the *Clarity* web app.
 You can view the full board of tasks with bounties [here][4].
 On each task, you are welcome to comment questions to gain more context on what needs to be done.
 Once you understand a task well enough and are